aequitas-aod/aequitas-home/docs/source/usecase-hr1-adecco.rst

 Bias Analysis
 ^^^^^^^^^^^^^
-Bias analysis within the IFM is performed channel by channel, considering bias in a non-normative frame—as the possibility of deviation from intended function.
-This approach distinguishes bias (structural deviations) from impact (real-world harm), reducing framing traps and modeler subjectivity.
-At each step, the analysis asks: given the type of transformation that occurs, what could go wrong?
-The results of this analysis are summarised in the Bias columns of Table 1 and Table 2, alongside mitigating factors.

-The analysis reveals that bias can arise in several forms across the process, and then propagate downstream.
+The results of this analysis are summarized in the Bias columns of Table 4 and Table 5.
+The analysis reveals that bias can arise in several forms across the process and then propagate downstream.

 At the earliest stage, abstraction and interpretation already create potential distortion.
 In channel (a), client requirements are transformed into job descriptions and technical requirements (R0 and R1) by recruiters, supported by an AI tool.
-The tool partly mitigates biased formulations by normalising client language, thereby reducing the propagation of gendered terms into R0 and R1.
+The tool partly mitigates biased formulations by normalizing client language, thereby reducing the propagation of gendered terms into R0 and R1.
 However, the recruiter’s own understanding (R2), which informs several downstream steps, is not subject to the same mitigation.
 As such, recruiter interpretations may still encode implicit assumptions about candidate suitability.

 The AI Matching system (channel b) represents another critical site of potential bias.
 It transforms information through feature extraction, semantic similarity, scoring, and ranking.
-As shown in Table 2, these transformations carry risks of bias but also include mitigation efforts.
-For example, normalisation of language in both candidate CVs and job requirements helps reduce gendered-language bias before semantic scoring.
-At the same time, additional sources of bias are introduced: notably, the rule-based scoring algorithm includes a distance modifier that systematically reduces scores for candidates living further from the employer.
+As shown in Table 4, these transformations carry risks of bias but also include mitigation efforts.
+For example, normalization of language in both candidate CVs and job requirements helps reduce gendered-language bias before semantic scoring.
+At the same time, additional sources of bias are introduced: for instance, the rule-based scoring algorithm includes a distance modifier that systematically reduces scores for candidates living further from the employer.

 Transparency also emerges as a challenge.
-Sub-scores generated in intermediate steps (b3, b4) are not displayed to recruiters, a design decision intended to reduce confusion.
+Sub-scores generated in intermediate steps (b3, b4) are not displayed to the recruiters, a design decision intended to reduce confusion.
 Yet this opacity limits explainability and may create an “explainability bias”, where the system functions differently from the recruiter’s mental model.
 In such cases, intentional system use may yield unexpected outcomes because the logic is not transparent to its users.

 Impact Analysis
 ^^^^^^^^^^^^^^^